microtrain/bootcamp/07-JavaScript/05-Canvas.md

 </script>
 ```

 We will start by drawing a rectangle, the first thing you will want to do is choose a fill color for your rectangle.
 Let's choose this at random.
-When the context was created it was stored in the object we named ```ctx``` to apply a fill color access the [```fillStyle```](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/fillStyle) property of the ```ctx``` object.
+When the context was created it was stored in the object we named ```ctx``` to add a fill color access the [```fillStyle```](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/fillStyle) property of the ```ctx``` object.

 ```html
 <script>